Responsibilities of Academic Staff

 Faculty shall share in University governance by participating in committee work, meetings, and providing input on matters relating to curriculum development and the learning environment.
 Faculty service on University committees, either through election or appointment with consent, should not interfere with duties related to regularly-scheduled classes and other work assignments related to primary work responsibilities.

-This policy complies with standards 5.4, 6.2.6, and 6.3 of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), Principles of Accedilation: Foundations for Quality Enhancement.
+This policy complies with standards 5.4, 6.2.b, and 6.3 of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Principles of Accreditation: Foundations for Quality Enhancement.
 McNeese State University is a member of the University of Louisiana System (ULS), and this policy complies with University of Louisiana System Board Bylaws and Rules Part Two, Chapter III, Section 1.
 The president serves as appointing authority for all personnel.

 McNeese State University is defined by the Louisiana Board of Regents and the ULS as “primarily a teaching institution” and assigns faculty work expectations accordingly.
 Course schedules are developed several months prior to the beginning of an academic semester, but may change as needed according to student enrollment.
 Department heads discuss faculty workload with their dean prior to making faculty assignments.
 Each dean must verify reassigned time and obtain approval for faculty reassignments from the Office of Academic Affairs and Enrollment Management prior to the schedule being made.